Shopify/hydrogen-v1/.changeset/shaggy-melons-hammer.md

 8. `/account/activate/[id]/[activationToken]` - This is a form to activate a new user.
 The user should only reach this form from a link in their email.
 Submits the password and `activationToken` to `/account/activate`, On success, forwards the user to `/account`.
 9. `/account/activate` - An API route to activate the user with a password.

-Note: At the moment, the email sent to the user for password resets has the web storefront domain, instead of your hydrogen domain.
-This will be resolved, but in the mean time, you can manually replace the domain with your hydrogen domain to proceed.
+Note: At the moment, the email sent to the user for password resets has the web storefront domain, instead of your Hydrogen domain.
+This will be resolved, but in the mean time, you can manually replace the domain with your Hydrogen domain to proceed.

 A later release will include a large account admin implementation.